atmcgrath/END-Digital-Collection/_texts/EN-RoyalAdventurers-1773.md

 The princess, after returning thanks to her deliverer, related to him the whole proceedings; which, when he understood, he thanked the stars for making him the happy instrument of her delivery.—Mersilva being pretty well recovered, he again mounted her on her milk-white steed, resolving to find out the queen;—to whose presence they were no sooner arrived, than he gave a relation of this adventure, which Mersilva verified
 [124]
 by a fresh shower of tears; which, like dew on damask roses, distilled on her lovely cheeks.
 The queen, together with the princess Athelia, and the rest of the ladies were greatly rejoiced at her delivery, and gave Plivio, incessant thanks for his undaunted courage.
 The queen likewise assured him, that she would use her endeavours to bring about their happy union.

-They then left the forest, and returned to the court, where they were no sooner arrived, than the king was made acquainted of what had happened;—he highly commended the prince for his valour; and, as a mark of his approbation, appointed him to an honourable command; which added more hope to his desired enterprize, and made him not a little rejoice at the accidental event of wuch good fortune.	i
+They then left the forest, and returned to the court, where they were no sooner arrived, than the king was made acquainted of what had happened;—he highly commended the prince for his valour; and, as a mark of his approbation, appointed him to an honourable command; which added more hope to his desired enterprize, and made him not a little rejoice at the accidental event of such good fortune.
 [125]

 Perceiving himself greatly in favour with the king and queen, and likewise in the princess Athelia’s, being so nearly allied to Thalmo; and finding that his adored Mersilva could reap no satisfaction but in his presence, he determined to lose no time, therefore he hasted to her apartments, where, finding her alone, he amorously addressed himself to her:

 “Madam, all alone a kiss of your fair hand for your best thoughts.”—“Not alone, Sir,” says she, “for my thoughts are my best companions; yet my contemplations are so frivolous, that less than what you speak of may purchase them.:

-The prince was overjoyed to fee her in so facetious a humour, and resolved to continue his discoursee:
+The prince was overjoyed to see her in so facetious a humour, and resolved to continue his discourse:
 [126]

-“Why, fair Mersilva, less than a kiss from your fair hand, or a smile from

-these lips, is in effect nothing;—and ladies will scarce thank their lovers with so slender an affection.”—“Indeed Sir,” says she “ I will prove to the contrary, for they are many times so effectual, that it raises their lovers to so great a height of ambition, that they frequently take too much privilege.”
+“Why, fair Mersilva, less than a kiss from your fair hand, or a smile from these lips, is in effect nothing;—and ladies will scarce thank their lovers with so slender an affection.”—“Indeed Sir,” says she “ I will prove to the contrary, for they are many times so effectual, that it raises their lovers to so great a height of ambition, that they frequently take too much privilege.”

 “But, madam,” replied Plivio, “these are shadows without substance— for there is great difference between pretense and performance—for the one is the others contrary:—And taking her hand, he advanced it to his lips,- and kissed it; —whereupon, with a sharp rebuke, she said;
 [127]